nwarsalee/DayZero-Nabeel-Eren/README.md

 # ICS-Summative
 Starting Summative Files

+Deatils of the summative can be found inside the Mindomo project plan.

 Ask for your copy of the Mindomo project plan:  Place the URL here: ________________

 Use Tom's Planner to start a project plan using a GANTT chart: Place URL here: __________________